antoniomarcum/linux-intro/docs/directory_structure_and_navigation.md

 ### pwd and cd commands

-The first two commands to try are pwd and cd.
+The first two commands to try are `pwd` and `cd`.

-Use pwd to 'print working directory'.
+Use `pwd` to 'print working directory'.
 The working directory is the directory you are currently in.

-Use cd to 'change directory'.
+Use `cd` to 'change directory'.
 This command takes an argument of the directory name to change to.

 ```